CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/email/emailmessagebodyformat.md

 ---
 title: "EmailMessageBodyFormat"
 linkTitle: "EmailMessageBodyFormat"
-description: "Used to define the format of an email body."
+description: "Defines the format of an email body."
 ---

 # {{% param title %}}